 Stories about loss

 “I came here not knowing much about the complications of the conflict.
 Now I know even less”, admitted a participant from the German group during the feedback round on our final day after finally visiting Israel and Palestine last month.
-Many other participants agreed with that, and we hadn’t planned to focus on the conflict.
+The conflict wasn’t supposed to be the main focus of the program.
 Above all, we wanted to bring young people together – who normally wouldn’t have the opportunity to meet – through their writing.
 The central theme of the workshop – identity – can be very political, but doesn’t necessarily have to be.

 What we experienced during our time in Israel and Palestine, however, was how deeply peoples’ feeling of identity is connected with the background, the beginning, the development, and the casualties of the conflict.
 Primarily we heard stories about loss.
 Loss of land for one, but also loss of homes, family, religion and culture.

 During our odyssey of talks, input, visits and conversations all over Israel and the West Bank, we met with settlers who cooperate with the Palestinians, and are convinced that they are a part of the peace building process – even though settlements represent Israeli land-grab politics, taken at large.
 We met a woman from a Bedouin community in the Israeli desert who single-handedly runs a catering business, unbeknownst to her husband, but has never heard the word “feminism” before.